 Changes in Gluten Free and Paracetamol Prescribing - PLEASE READ

-With effect from Thursday 1st December 2016, there will be changes to the way in which Gluten Free Products and Paracetamol are prescribed.
+Please note that we are asked by the NHS to inform you of changes to the way in which Gluten Free Products and Paracetamol are prescribed.
 Please read the attached links for further information.

 Changes to Paracetamol products 1

 Please note that our Receptionists are highly trained in being able to signpost patients to the appropiate service.
 We operate a telephone triage system with a GP for any patient that feels they need to be seen on the same day.
 The purpose of triage is to ensure that the patient is referred to the appropriate clinician for the appropriate level of care within a period of time.
 Please be aware that the Receptionist taking your call will need to ask the nature of the problem to be able to direct you to the most suitable appointment.
 Please see the advice sheet below for further information as to how best to use our appointment system.